Christ-Mind-Teachings/cmi-wom/_early/holyr.md

 Time has been used constructively.
 The Atonement is completed, and therefore the purpose of time has ended.
 And you slip away into eternal light.
 You become Christ, without block, without limitation.
 You.
-And you realize it wasn't anything you did, save this... you learned the simple key of how to choose in each moment to be who you are, and not who the world tried to teach you you are.
+And you realize it wasn't anything you did, save this&hellip; you learned the simple key of how to choose in each moment to be who you are, and not who the world tried to teach you you are.
 The whole thought process has been reversed completely in you.